-Notice of Privacy Rights (FERPA)
+Notice Of Privacy Rights (FERPA)

-The Family Educational Right and Privacy Act of 1974 [FERPA], as amended, sets forth requirements regarding the privacy of student records.
-FERPAgoverns the release of records maintained by an educational institution and access
+The Family Educational Right and Privacy Act of 1974 (FERPA), as amended, sets forth requirements regarding the privacy of student records.
+FERPA governs the release of records maintained by an educational institution and access to those records.
+FERPA is designed to protect the privacy of educational records.

-Library 740.753.6332
+Library

-McClenaghan School of Hospitality 740.753.7601
+McClenaghan School of Hospitality740.753.7601

-Office of Military and Veteran Affairs 740.753.7055
+Office of Military and Veteran Affairs740.753.7055

-Regional Campus: Logan 740.380.9315
+Regional Campus: Logan740.380.9315

-Regional Campus: Perry 740.342.3337
+Regional Campus: Perry740.342.3337

 Registrar

-School of Arts, Business and Science 740.753.7122
+School of Arts, Business and Science740.753.7122

 School of Health and Safety

-School of Allied Healthand Nursing 740.753.6376
+School of Allied Health and Nursing740.753.6376

-School of Public Safety Services 740.753.6451
+School of Public Safety Services740.753.6451

-School of Natural Resources 740.753.6304
+School of Natural Resources